Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 10

 I have 4000 men under me who only had

-1000 before & all are getting the same
+1000 before & all are getting the Same

 treatment.
-All are Called to be sorted-
+All are liable to be sorted-

-you Tel-el-Kebir the balance being Engineers
+from Tel-el-Kebir the balance being Engineers

 -6-